AngleProtocol/angle-docs/concepts/standard-liquidity-providers/faq-slps.md

 No. The portion of the fees going to SLPs are for each collateral/stablecoin pair controlled by two parameters \(one for the transaction fees, one for the lending returns\).
 These parameters can be changed by governance, meaning governance could choose to give more or less fees and yield to SLPs.

 Furthermore, SLPs only receives transaction fees from transactions which concern the pool they contribute to.
-Transaction fees from a mint transaction affecting the USDC liquidity pool will not go to SLPs which contributed to the ETH liquidity pool.
+Transaction fees from a mint transaction affecting the USDC liquidity pool do not go to SLPs which contributed to the ETH liquidity pool.

 ## Why don't SLPs receive all the transaction fees and lending returns?